 A company’s ability to upskill and its capacity for training and development creates a competitive advantage in a technology-driven world.
-Offering upskilling opportunities to your incoming and current employees shows your willingness to invest in their satisfaction and long-term development which ultimately can feed into staff retention.
+Offering upskilling opportunities to your incoming and current employees shows your willingness to invest in their future, satisfaction and long-term development which will result in improved employee retention.

 What is it?

-Upskilling means enhancing the skills of your current employees, bridging the gaps in their knowledge, providing educational and professional development, and providing ongoing training opportunities.
+Upskilling means enhancing the skills and capabilities of your current employees, bridging the gaps in their knowledge and providing educational and professional development opportunities to match emerging market trends.

 Why?